-In addition, in order to strengthen the functioning and improve the efficiency of markets as well as to support more robust risk management and innovation in financial services and market transactions, the Bank takes initiatives to reinforce the infrastructures of financial and capital markets-exchanging views with market participants, supporting the formulation of additional rules on and revisions of market practices, and compiling and releasing statistics on market transactions, while giving due consideration to international developments.
+In addition, in order to strengthen and improve the efficiency of the functioning of markets as well as to support more robust risk management and innovation in financial services and market transactions, the Bank, with an eye on international developments, takes initiatives to reinforce the infrastructures of financial and capital markets-exchanging views with market participants, supporting the formulation of additional rules on and revisions of market practices, and compiling and releasing statistics on market transactions.
 As part of its initiatives, the Bank has continued to enhance its business continuity arrangements in preparation for times of disaster or other emergency, and has provided active support to market participants in developing effective business continuity planning (BCP) in financial markets, payment and settlement systems, and the financial system.